efgics/fds/assignments/assignment3.md

 ### Build your own evaluation methods

 #### Implement every function in [my_evaluation.py](Evaluation/my_evaluation.py)
-Hint: compute self.confusion once and use it to calculate other model performance metrics.
+Hint: compute self.confusion once and use it to calculate other model performance metrics, including precision, recall, F1 score, as well as macro, micro, and weighted F1 score.

 ### Test my_evaluation Algorithm with [A3.py](Evaluation/A3.py)